awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/eip-attached.html](https://docs.aws.amazon.com/config/latest/developerguide/eip-attached.html)

-This AWS control checks whether Elastic IP addresses that are allocated to a VPC are attached to Amazon EC2 instances or in\-use elastic network interfaces \(ENIs\)\.
+This control checks whether Elastic IP addresses that are allocated to a VPC are attached to Amazon EC2 instances or in\-use elastic network interfaces \(ENIs\)\.

 A failed finding indicates you may have unused Amazon EC2 EIPs\.

 This will help you maintain an accurate asset inventory of EIPs in your CDE\.

-### Related PCI DSS Requirements<a name="pcidss-ec2-4-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-ec2-4-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 2\.4: Maintain an inventory of system components that are in scope for PCI DSS\.**
 If an EIP is not attached to an Amazon EC2 instance, this is an indication that it is no longer in use\.